 All students must meet the distribution requirements of the Faculty of Arts and Social Sciences as detailed in the "Degree Requirements" section of this calendar.
 Students who are eligible to take an honours degree are urged to apply to the Contemporary Studies Programme.
-Because it is an honours programme, the quality of work required in it is higher than that required in a major or an advanced major programme.
+Because it is an honours programme, the quality of work required in it is higher than that required in a 15-credit concentration or 20-credit Major degree programme.

 Applications for admission must be made to the Dalhousie department concerned and to the Contemporary Studies office at King's, on forms available from the Registrar's Office at either Dalhousie or King's.
-Students normally enroll in CTMP 2000.06 (the first "core" class) in their second year, and register for the Combined Honours programme in either second or third year.
-For each individual student, the entire degree programme, including elective classes, is subject to supervision and approval by the Dalhousie department concerned and by a member of the Contemporary Studies teaching staff.
+Students normally enroll in CTMP 2000X/Y.06 (the first "core" class) in their second year, and register for the Combined Honours programme in either second or third year.
+For each individual student, the entire degree programme, including elective classes, is subject to supervision and approval by the Dalhousie department concerned and by the Director of Contemporary Studies.